dlunah/Fifa-Players/README.md

 # Fifa-Players
 Side project.
 Get player suggestions for your transfers.
+Running live at https://dlunah.shinyapps.io/fifa_players/

 This project was inspired on the "The ten most similar players - Pro Evolution Soccer 2019" app, built by Thiago (https://github.com/ThiagoValentimMarques).
 Data set obtained from https://www.kaggle.com/karangadiya/fifa19.